 You can also call your State Health Insurance Assistance Program (SHIP).
 SHIP counselors can answer your questions and help you understand what to do to handle your problem.
 The SHIP is not connected with us or with any insurance company or health plan.
 The SHIP has trained counselors in every state, and services are free.
-In Minnesota the SHIP is called the Senior LinkAge Line[®].
-The phone number for the Senior LinkAge Line[®] is 1-800-333-2433 or TTY MN Relay 711 or use your preferred relay service.
+In Minnesota the SHIP is called the Senior LinkAge Line®.
+The phone number for the Senior LinkAge Line® is 1-800-333-2433 or TTY MN Relay 711 or use your preferred relay service.
 These calls are free.
+The SHIP website is www.seniorlinkageline.com.